 Decontaminate adjacent surfaces with a bleach or alcohol solution.

-Effective disinfectants require a minimum of 20 minutes contact time.
+Disinfectants should be allowed a minimum of 20-30 minutes contact time.
 Use one of the following:

 - Sodium hypochlorite (1-10% dilution of fresh bleach).